What packaged goods are, how they are labelled, units of measurements used and compliance with weights and measures regulation.

 However, imperial units may continue to be used alongside metric in dual labelling and consumers can continue to request imperial quantities.

 The following table gives conversions from metric to imperial and vice versa.

 Specified Quantities are the fixed sizes certain goods must be sold in.
-In 2009 all specified quantities for pre-packaged foods, except for wines and spirits, were deregulated.
-Specified Quantities for wines and spirits have been retained and apply across the EU.
-Further changes were made to Specified Quantities in 2011.
+In 2009 all specified quantities for pre-packaged foods were deregulated except for wines and spirits, which were retained.